- 1 Why You Will Love This Recipe

 Easy Garlic Buns Recipe with whole wheat flour that gives soft n delicious buns flavoured with garlic and herbs,

 Served with mayonnaise or any other dip, they taste heavenly and are good for evening snacks or as great party starters too.

-Unlike PIZZA ROLLS, these garlic rolls are stuffed with garlic butter and some herbs only.
+Unlike PIZZA ROLLS, these are stuffed with garlic butter and some herbs only.

 Garlic Bread Vs Garlic Rolls

 Garlic Bread and Garlic Rolls are the two sides of the same coin.
-Dough, for both, is same, it’s the shaping up which gives them different names.
+Dough, for both, is the same, it's the shaping up that gives them different names.
 But I have made slight differences in the two recipes so that they stand apart.

 In my garlic bread, I have used all-purpose flour and cheese as well.
 But these Garlic Rolls recipe is purely healthy with whole wheat and little semolina.
 You can try with 100% whole wheat also.
 But semolina gives a better texture.
 The choice is yours!

 However, if you have a sweet tooth, then do try PEACH CINNAMON ROLLS.